Gavin-Holt/MyMicro/README.md

 ### Dialog boxes

-There are some instances where a clickable dialog box can be very useful.
-(Uses extrnal tools from https://www.robvanderwoude.com/dialogboxes.php)
+There are some instances where a clickable dialog box can be very useful (uses extrnal tools from https://www.robvanderwoude.com/dialogboxes.php).

 | Actions______________ | Keys_________________ |
 | :---                  | :---                  |